Play Live Radio

 Dough Shipp stacks a new pallet of water on Friday, January 10, 2025 at the Richmond Social Services Department in Richmond, Virginia.

-Dwayne Roadcap, director of the VDH’s Office of Drinking Water, told VPM News that water leaving the treatment plant fully complies with drinking water regulations and that it’s chlorinated.
+Dwayne Roadcap, director of the VDH’s Office of Drinking Water, told VPM News in early 2025 that water leaving the treatment plant fully complies with drinking water regulations and that it’s chlorinated.

 “The testing is being done to make sure there aren’t any harmful pathogens in the water, like bacteria that could make people sick,” he said.